silexlabs/grapesjs-directus-storage/README.md

 These fields can be of `code` fields of type JSON so that the UI is adequat, or they can be simple text fields

+As the plugin needs to connect to your Directus server, you need to handle CORS on the server, [read Directus docs on CORS](https://docs.directus.io/self-hosted/config-options.html#cors)

 ## Options

 | Option | Description | Default |